Juliette and the Licks: Reunion and new music

 Since disbanding Juliette and the Licks in 2009, Juliette Lewis has focused mostly on her Hollywood career.
 Juliette and the Licks announced they would reunite for a special show at the El Rey Theatre in Los Angeles on July 23, 2015.
 What's more, the indie rockers are currently working on a new album — their first since 2006's Four on the Floor — that was due to arrive in 2016.
 In a press release, Lewis explained how the idea for a reunion came to fruition.
 “While recording music with Brad Shultz of Cage the Elephant [she appeared in the band’s recent video for “Take It or Leave It”], I knew I eventually had to put together a killer band.
 And I thought … Why don’t I get the best band I ever had back together again – The Licks.”

 “At our peak we were known for our insane chemistry and energy onstage,” she continued.
 “The last venue I played as a solo act with my other band was El Ray [sic].
 I have always loved that venue.
 I figured let's start with an amazing hometown reunion show with guest musicians.
 And take it from there.”

 The reunion show occurred on July 23, followed by an extensive European tour through 2016.

-In May 2018 the band members tweeted that they were in the studio working on new music as a band.